DanielLoth/SQLServerJobRunner/README.md

 Make it easy for developers to run background jobs - safely.

+## Contributing

 I'm happy to accept contributions to this code via pull request.
+Please reach out to discuss before committing substantial time to writing any code though.

+If you have any ideas or suggestions please [start a discussion](https://github.com/DanielLoth/SQLServerJobRunner/discussions).

-If you have ideas, please create an issue to discuss.
+If you find any bugs please [raise an issue](https://github.com/DanielLoth/SQLServerJobRunner/issues).

 ## Quick start